Queer Liberation Rally Speakers & Performers

 List in alphabetical order.

-ACT UP (AIDS Coalition to Unleash Power), Larry Kramer (speaker)
+ACT UP (AIDS Coalition to Unleash Power) Larry Kramer & Jason Walker (speakers)

 Amir Ashour (speaker)